 TechSurge: Deep Tech VC Podcast

-Exploring topics at the intersection of emerging technology, investment, and business.
+Exploring topics at the intersection of emerging technology, venture capital, and business trends.

 Hosted by Celesta Capital.